serokell/blog-posts/Alex and Happy Part 2/article.md

 **Pros:**
 * Parser generators report ambiguous grammars to the user, creating greater trust in the parser's output and saving from debugging headaches.
 * Bottom-up parsers can handle left recursion, while top-down parsers can't.
 * The performance will be more predictable, as Megaparsec can cause exponential time complexity with the use of `try`.
-In addition, Happy's "static" generated LALR algorithm has better known complexity constraints.
+In addition, Happy's generated LALR algorithm has better known complexity constraints.
 * Dealing with operator precedence and associativity requires less labor.
 In Megaparsec, there are standard tools like [`makeExprParser`](https://hackage.haskell.org/package/parser-combinators-1.3.0/docs/Control-Monad-Combinators-Expr.html#v:makeExprParser) to deal with them, but once you need something that is non-standard, you'll need to write more non-trivial parser rules by hand.

 **Cons:**